-This pizza oven kit comes with everything apart from the fuel and pizza ingredients (of course).
-A 1.78kg bag of pellets can be bought on the website (opens in new tab) for just £12.99.
+If you need them to light up, a 5kg bag of pellets can be bought from Woody for £16.99.
 These are made from virgin British wood, sustainably sourced and made from waste wood sources as a by-product of manufacturing.
 They aren't treated with any chemicals so you will get that clean wood-fired taste.

 - Powder coated oven body (with ceramic fibre insulation)